Microsoft/azure-docs.cs-cz/articles/hdinsight/hdinsight-plan-virtual-network-deployment.md

 ---
-title: Plánování virtuální sítě pro Azure HDInsight
+title: Plan a virtual network for Azure HDInsight
-description: Naučte se, jak naplánovat nasazení služby Azure Virtual Network pro připojení HDInsight k jiným cloudovým prostředkům nebo prostředkům ve vašem datovém centru.
+description: Learn how to plan an Azure Virtual Network deployment to connect HDInsight to other cloud resources, or resources in your datacenter.
 author: hrasheed-msft
 ms.author: hrasheed
 ms.reviewer: jasonh